 As per NFPA, ISO, EN, FIA, VdS Standards

-Clean agent fire suppression systems are used in enclosures where a sprinkler system would cause damage to sensitive contents such as computer servers, paper files or historical artifacts.
-Upon fire detection the compressed clean agent (which can be a halocarbon or an inert gas) is released into the enclosure.
-Once the enclosure is totally flooded, the agent will begin to leak out at a rate that primarily depends upon leakage area in the lower part of the enclosure, although higher leakages play a significant role as well.
+Clean agent fire suppression systems are used in enclosures where a sprinkler system would cause damage to sensitive contents such as computer servers, paper files, or historical artifacts.
+Upon fire detection, the compressed clean agent (which can be a halocarbon or an inert gas) is released into the enclosure.
+Once the enclosure is totally flooded, the agent will begin to leak out at a rate that primarily depends upon the leakage area in the lower part of the enclosure, although higher leakages play a significant role as well.

 This is due to the fact that most of the gaseous agents (except nitrogen) are heavier than air.
 If the enclosure has leakages, the gas starts leaking out from the enclosure and fresh air replaces the gas from above.

-Apart from agent loss due to leakage, the other significant factor one must consider while designing the rooms with clean agent suppression systems is Peak pressure.
-Once agent is released within an enclosure, the pressure in the enclosure will go up, and a peak pressure will be reached (before the start of the required hold time).
+Apart from agent loss due to leakage, the other significant factor one must consider while designing rooms with clean agent suppression systems is Peak pressure.
+Once the agent is released within an enclosure, the pressure in the enclosure will go up, and a peak pressure will be reached (before the start of the required hold time).
 For inert agents (such as nitrogen and argon) a positive peak pressure is reached due to the large quantity of agent that is released from a highly pressurized cylinder.
 For halocarbons (such as HFC-227) both a negative and positive peak pressure will form due to the cooling effect caused by a phase change of the agent (negative pressure), as well as the nitrogen (pressurizing agent) blowout at the end of the discharge (positive pressure).